Vegan Chocolate Avocado Mousse

 FAQ

-- Can I make this without nuts?
+- Can I make this without a blender?

 Serving Suggestions